 Check out these 5 investments that you need to make in your 20s.
 I guarantee you’ll be ahead by miles in the money aspect when you reach your 30s.

 - Health + Insurance – There’s no better time to start thinking about your health seriously than your 20s.
 Get this: you’re at the time of your life where you’re supposed to welcome new experiences, visit new places and pursue the career that you really want.
 Bad health will just get in the way of these things.
 So sleep well, have enough time for some R & R, exercise, drink vitamin supplements, and most of all get a reliable health insurance that provides financial protection in case life throws you a curveball.
 Want to talk about this?
-Message me at [email protected]
+My sister can give you advice — [email protected]

 - Real Estate – Okay, I know that you think this investment is for bigwigs only.
 After all, what can a mere employee with a P15,000 do with other bills lying around?
 On the other hand, you know that the value of land will only continue growing.
 So how do we go about it?
 If you can spare at least P600 a month, you can start investing in a memorial lot.
 Did you know that the value of a memorial lot grows up to 20% per year?
 If you finished paying it off and you know someone who needs it ASAP, you can sell it at a discounted at-need price and still earn at least 30%.
 I bought my first memorial lot 2 years ago.
 It was P36,000 and I paid P1,500 a month for 2 years (zero interest).
 Its at-need value today?
 P55,000.
 There are also affordable villages opening up in the city.
 One of them is Prestige Homes which offers a duplex home for a monthly payment of P3,600 only.
 For condos, there are some that offer P10,000/month payment.
 Take your pick and start thinking about it.